Vermilion Parish Easement Deed Form

 Are these forms guaranteed to be recordable in Vermilion Parish?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Vermilion Parish that you need to transfer you would only need to order our forms once for all of your properties in Vermilion Parish.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Vermilion Parish you only need to order once.

 Louisiana law recognizes servitudes, which are similar to easements and can be defined as a burden or charge on one property that is for the benefit of another property.
 There are two types of servitudes: predial and personal (CC 533).
 A predial servitude is closely related to an easement appurtenant and is a burden on the servient estate for the benefit of the dominant of estate.
 A personal servitude is a charge or burden on something for the benefit of an individual.
 The three types of personal servitude are: usufruct (the use of property for a benefit as long as it is not damaged), habitation, and right-of-use (this is similar to an easement while allowing use of the property but denying full enjoyment of the property) (CC 534).
 A usufruct can be established by juridical act or by operation of law (CC 544).